-The face of this person appears constantly on cable TV and she has important things to say.
+The face of this person appears frequently on cable TV and for good reason.

 Why is Jill Wine-Banks in such high demand as a commentator on MSNBC right now?
 And why does she seem so sure that we will make it through our upcoming political crisis?
 The answers to these two question are very simple.
 She smiles and nods knowingly because she has actually “been there and done that.”
 Wine-banks, known at the time as Jill Wine-Volner, was one of the three Assistant Watergate Prosecutors in the Watergate obstruction of justice trial against President Nixon’s top aides, with the President named an unindicted co-conspirator.
 She was given the task of cross-examining Rose Mary Woods, President Nixon’s secretary, about the 18 ½ minute gap in a key White House recording.
 She succeeded in proving that Woods was covering for her boss.
 During the Watergate proceedings Wine-Banks also received attention for wearing miniskirts as well as fulfilling her duties as a high powered attorney.